AbsaOSS/fa-db/README.md

 ## Slick module

-Slick module is the first (and so far only) implementation of fa-db able to execute.
 As the name suggests it runs on [Slick library](https://github.com/slick/slick) and also brings in the [Slickpg library](https://github.com/tminglei/slick-pg/) for extended Postgres type support.

 It brings:

 * `class SlickPgEngine` - implementation of _Core_'s `DBEngine` executing the queries via Slick
-* `trait SlickFunction` and `trait SlickFunctionWithStatusSupport` - mix-in traits to use with `FaDbFunction` descendants
+* `class SlickSingleResultFunction` - abstract class for DB functions returning single result
+* `class SlickMultipleResultFunction` - abstract class for DB functions returning sequence of results
+* `class SlickOptionalResultFunction` - abstract class for DB functions returning optional result
+* `class SlickSingleResultFunctionWithStatus` - abstract class for DB functions with status handling; it requires an implementation of `StatusHandling` to be mixed-in (`StandardStatusHandling` available out-of-the-box)
 * `trait FaDbPostgresProfile` - to bring support for Postgres and its extended data types in one class (except JSON, as there are multiple implementations for this data type in _Slick-Pg_)
 * `object FaDbPostgresProfile` - instance of the above trait for direct use